Advanced Medical Imaging Technology : Nuclear Medicine

 Why study Advanced Medical Imaging Technology : Nuclear Medicine?

-The College of Allied Health Sciences offers professional certificates in Magnetic Resonance Imaging and Nuclear Medicine Technology.
+The College of Allied Health Sciences offers a professional certificate in Nuclear Medicine Technology.
 The ideal certificate student will be one who has already earned a Bachelor degree or higher in the sciences from an accredited institution and wishes to acquire additional skills and knowledge.

 In addition to the Bachelor Degree, an additional prerequisites includes one year of anatomy and physiology, one semester of college level chemistry, one semester of college level physics and one year college level course in algebra and trigonometry.
 A single college level mathematics course in a more advanced mathematics (e.g. calculus, statistics) will satisfy the mathematics requirement.
 If these courses were not taken as part of the Bachelor degree, they must be obtained before entering the certificate program.